kyoheiu/felix/README.md

 # fm

-A tiny file manager with vim-like keybind.
+A simple TUI file manager with vim-like keybind.
 (_Currently works on Linux_)

 ![sample](https://github.com/kyoheiu/fm/blob/main/screenshots/sample.gif)

+You can:

+- filter the list and easily choose item
+- cut
+- yank & paste
+- rename
+- make new directory
+- empty the trash directory

 ## Installation